 |Gross Income Limit||Net Income Limit|

-- real property other than the home if it is listed for sale,
+- real property that is listed for sale,

 - assets that are "not available," that is, cannot be sold or converted to cash.